Neepurna/theamazingbet/README.md

 ![Ethereum](https://img.shields.io/badge/Ethereum-Powered-blue)
 ![Hardhat](https://img.shields.io/badge/Built%20with-Hardhat-yellow)

-A decentralized betting platform built on Ethereum where users can create and participate in bets with their friends using smart contracts.
-This project demonstrates the power of blockchain technology in creating transparent and trustless betting systems.
+A decentralized betting platform built on Ethereum where users can transfer there token to other crypto address

 ## 🎯 Features